 The swordfish struggles to keep up with our ascent and finally runs out of energy as she is quickly pulled down into the abyss below.
 We stare down watching the swordfish and what was most important to us fade into the ocean darkness.

 We burst out of the water and quickly look around for the island.
 We can’t find it and a sense of panic overwhelms us.
 Surveying frantically, we realize we’re alone, and in the middle of the ocean.
 Moments pass, in what seems like eons, until all a sudden we’re lifted out of the water into a boat.
 We look over.
 It’s a fisherman!
 He looks at us and smiles.

 It’s time to go home.

 Home?
 We’re confused and skeptical.
 But, there was something different about Him.
 We were at peace in his presence.

-Laying on the boat floor, we peer over at a metal bucket thinking it contains fresh water and we’re startled as we see a swordfish.
+Laying on the boat floor, we peer over at a metal bucket thinking it contains fresh water, and we’re startled as we see a swordfish.
 And then we realize, it’s our reflection on the side of the bucket.
 We are the swordfish!
 And then the turtle, the clownfish and shark fade from one to the next.
-We are the all of them!
+We are all of them!

 As this revelation permeates our soul, the fisherman hands us the compass we lost in the abyss.
 The scratches and damage are gone and it’s as if it was recreated.
 The needle is now pointing somewhere specific.
 As we look up at the Fisherman, he lets us know it’s pointing us back towards the island, to our home.
 He nods towards the boat as we look around.
 This too is our boat, but fully restored!
 How?
 Why?